Hasunuma OnsenAvg. duration:

 English speakers need not be shy at Hasunuma.
 The managers warmly welcome travelers and residents alike and have prepared English translations of all necessary information for foreign visitors.
 They boast a sizable stock of bath supplies, ranging from soaps to combs to shaving paraphernalia, and also rent both large and small towels.
 The only caveat to the onsen experience at Hasunuma is that bathers with tattoos are not permitted.

 Hasunuma Onsen opens every day, except Tuesday, from 15:00 to 25:00.
 Entrance for adults costs ¥470.
-Children are more than welcome to bathe here as well, with entrances fees lowered accordingly.
+Children are more than welcome to bathe here as well, with entrance fees lowered accordingly.

 |Opening Hours||Open from 3pm–1am|